Why Employee Onboarding Is Important

 Use these questions to inform your onboarding strategy.
 Be explicit about how each position adds value to the organization and how the role of these positions will evolve over time.
 Map this out and then work backwards to use the future to inform the present onboarding.

-Another layer of preparing for the future is that as more work becomes remote and a hybrid model is further adopted, it’s important that human resource teams prepare for virtually onboarding and plan for how to use technology to build connections and bridge individuals with opportunities.
+Another layer of preparing for the future, is that as more work becomes remote and a hybrid model is further adopted, it’s important that human resource teams prepare for virtually onboarding.
+This includes planning for how to use technology to build connections and bridge individuals with opportunities.

 Define, and Redefine, Culture and Values

 Part of preparing for the future involves companies clearly defining their purpose and uniqueness to create a strong work culture that attracts, trains and retains the right people.

 Onboarding can help to shape and reflect the culture of each company and organization, by transmitting the core values to the new employees while creating space for their individual assets, values and perspectives to create the culture as it evolves.

 Use tools to help support and improve the onboarding process.
 Approach these strategically by first considering: which parts of the onboarding process can be improved?
 Which areas are well received?
 How do new employees like to learn?
 What are the end goals?
 Approach things with both practicality and vision.